KriaPI/CPP-CMake-template/CONTRIBUTING.md

 ### Notes
 The category should be based on the commit message's main purpose.
-Reserve the `WIP` category for pushing work that is unfinished. `Clean` should be used when only deleting files. `Format` should be used when formatting code. `Document` should be used whenever documentation is added, removed or edited.
+Reserve the `WIP` category for pushing work that is unfinished. `Remove` should be used when removing things such as files, features or dependencies. `Format` should be used when formatting code. `Document` should be used whenever documentation is added, removed or edited.

 ## Branch rules
     Category/description